jbush001/NyuziProcessor/hardware/README.md

 viewer like [GTKWave](http://gtkwave.sourceforge.net/).
 Waveform files get big quickly.
 Even running a minute of simulation can produce hundreds of megabytes of trace data.

+Support for VCS:

+Template scripts have been added to support building and running with VCS.
+The VCS scripts are located in the build/ directory.

+vcsbuild.pl requires no arguments and builds the model.
+It will create an executable named simv and two support directories csrc and simv.daidir all located in the build/ directory. vcsbuild.pl uses TOP.sv in the hardware/testbench directory as the testbench top.
+TOP.sv in the VCS build is analogous to verilator_main.cpp in the verilator build.

+vcsrun.pl will run simulation.
+It accepts plus arguments in the same way as the verilor_model.
+Any plus argument that is Verilog specific should work.
+It also supports +randomize=*\[1\|0\]* and +randseed=*seed*

+vcs.config in the build/ directory is used to configure the paths for VCS and Verdi for both scripts (edit the file according to your site's installation).

+The Makefile in the hardware/ directory can be used to build the VCS model by
+executing:

+% make vcsbuild

+Waveform dumping can be enabled by executing:

+% make clean
+% DUMP_WAVEFORM=1 make vcsbuild

+If waveform dumping is enabled in VCS, the simulator writes a file called `trace.fsdb` which can be opened with Verdi.

+Several apps can be found in the software/apps/ directory: doom, hello_world, mandelbrot, plasma, quakeview, rotozoom, sceneview.
+The Makefile for doom, hello_world, mandelbrot, quakeview, and sceneview support simulation with Verilator by executing:

+% make verirun

+Similarly, the same apps support simulation with VCS by executing:

+% make vcsrun